yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 * At 12:00, we end and get ready to send the kids home.

 ### Lesson Format
-Here is a suggested format
+Here is a suggested lesson plan.
 * Sunday school lesson review - 5 minutes.
 * [Application story](ID4) from take home paper.
 2 minutes
 * Missionary of month.
 3 minutes